 The number of films selected for each category varies drastically each year, therefore we honestly do not know what your “odds” of getting in are but we believe there are huge bragging rights earned if your film is selected.
 Typically total number of films screened in each festival range from 85 to 115 (112 in the 2020 festival).

 Currently, we do not offer any free flights into Durango, CO.
 Please don’t tell us to go out and secure an airline sponsor.
-We’ve tried but Durango is not a HUB city for either of the two airlines that actually fly to Durango.
-We may offer filmmakers one night’s lodging that has to be booked through the Festival and heavily discounted rates for additional nights.
+We’ve tried but Durango is not a HUB city for any of the airlines that actually fly to Durango.
+We may offer filmmakers one or two night’s lodging that has to be booked through the Festival and heavily discounted rates for additional nights.
 If selected and you decide to attend the festival, you will be extremely glad you did.